aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 Each keypoint is a pair of ``(x, y)`` coordinates, where ``x`` and ``y`` are real numbers ranging from 0.0 to 1.0 (using the relative coordinate system).

-Starting with a newly initialised PeekingDuck folder, call ``peekingduck create-node`` to create a new ``dabble`` custom node ``wave`` as shown below:
+Starting with a newly initialized PeekingDuck folder, call ``peekingduck create-node`` to create a new ``dabble`` custom node ``wave`` as shown below: